Ricky Stenhouse Jr.: 2020–present: JTG Daugherty Racing/Hyak Motorsports

 Stenhouse started the 2023 season by winning the 2023 Daytona 500, his third career victory.
 This win put him in the playoffs for the first time since 2017.
 Stenhouse was eliminated after the Round of 16.

-Stenhouse began the 2024 season with a 31st place DNF at the 2024 Daytona 500.
+Stenhouse began the 2024 season with a 31st-place DNF at the 2024 Daytona 500.
 At the 2024 NASCAR All-Star Race, he was sent to the outside wall by Kyle Busch on lap 2.
-After the race, Stenhouse attacked Busch in the garage area, triggering a brawl between the drivers and their pit crew.
+After the race, Stenhouse attacked Busch in the garage area, triggering a brawl between the drivers and their pit crews.
 NASCAR later fined Stenhouse USD75,000 for the incident; in addition, his father, Ricky Stenhouse Sr., was suspended indefinitely while team mechanic Clint Myrick was suspended for eight races and tuner Keith Matthews was suspended for four races for their involvement in the fight.
 Stenhouse Sr.'s suspension was lifted on September 24.
 Despite mediocre finishes that left him out of playoff contention, Stenhouse won at Talladega after beating Brad Keselowski by .006 seconds.